hsf-training/hsf-training-cpp-webpage/bin/boilerplate/CONTRIBUTING.md

 The first encourages contributors to be honest about requirements;
 the second, to think hard about priorities.

-We are also not looking for exercises or other material that only run on one platform.
+We are also not looking for exercises or other material that will only run on one platform.
 Our workshops typically contain a mixture of Windows, macOS, and Linux users;
 in order to be usable,
 our lessons must run equally well on all three.